bluegreen-labs/daymetr/cran-comments.md

 Dear CRAN team,

-This is a small update to {daymetr}, the interface to the ORNL digital active archive center API for querying DAYMET climate data.
+This is a small (resubmission) update to {daymetr}, the interface to the ORNL digital active archive center API for querying DAYMET climate data.

 There was a small change in latest API endpoint, for US island